ruandersMSFT/Compliance/compliance/regulatory/gdpr-dsr-prof-services.md

 *How to receive assistance from Microsoft when a customer has received a request from their employee or other data subjects to exercise their rights, and that data subject's personal data was collected by Microsoft Support during a support engagement.*

 When a customer engages with Microsoft Support, Microsoft collects Support Data from the customer to resolve any issues that required a support engagement.
 This Support Data includes Microsoft's interaction with the customer (for example, chat, phone, email, web submission) plus any content files the customer sends to Microsoft or Microsoft has, with customer's permission, extracted from the customer's IT environment or Online Services tenancy to resolve the support issue.
-In the case of Premier Support, this would also include any data we collect from you to proactively prevent future issues.
-However, this excludes Customer Contact information or other information from Microsoft's business relationship with the customer (for example, billing records).
+In the case of Premier support, this would also include any data we collect from you to proactively prevent future issues.
+However, this excludes other information from Microsoft's business relationship with the customer (for example, billing records).

-For all Support Data, Microsoft is the data processor.
+For all Support Data and Contact Data collected in the course of providing support, Microsoft is the data processor.
 As such, Microsoft's will not respond to direct requests from data subjects regarding Support Data provided when they were associated with a Microsoft commercial customer.
 Microsoft will work with the customer through their normal support channels to assist them in responding to DSRs.

 ## Step 1: Discover